mariomac/pipes/docs/design-1.0.md

 For a future 1.0 version.
 Includes breaking changes with current API.

+## Assumptions

+Each graph must instantiate at least one start node.

+Each graph must instantiate at least one terminal node.

 ## Explicit modes

 In explicit modes, each node has an explicit ID and destination node.